Chemicals and their Properties in Chemistry

 Data Analysis

-Once an experiment has been performed, the data must be analyzed to draw conclusions.
+After an experiment, the data must be analyzed to draw conclusions.
 This can be done using a variety of statistical techniques.
 The results of the data analysis can be used to:

 - Identify unknown chemicals.